gaehlerm/SoftwareEngineering/README.md

 But as you asked for a programming language, I would briefly like to give my point of view.
 Though it is highly biased.
 I know C++ and python and a little bit about Java and JavaScript due to the programming books that I read.
 If you work in a field where one specific programming language is used, you should certainly learn that one.
 Even if it’s just Matlab.

 As I am a scientist, I would recommend python as a first programming language.
-Javascript is a viable alternative for non-scientists.
+Javascript is a viable alternative if you do web development.
 They are both scripting languages that don’t need a compiler and are fairly easy to get started.
 As they use duck typing, you don’t need inheritance to define an interface.
 Any two objects that have the same interface can be exchanged in the code.
 And there is no need to learn anything about pointers or memory allocation like in the old days.

 I would not recommend learning Java or C++ as a first programming language, even though I use some C++ code in this book.
 C++ and Java are too complicated and it takes much more time understanding the language itself.
-The C++ examples throughout this book are only to explain things you don't have to care about in Python.
-Instead you should learn how to apply the principles taught in this book and elsewhere to improve your code.
+The C++ examples throughout this book are only to explain low level details that you don't have to care about in Python.
+Instead you should learn how to apply the higher level principles taught in this book and elsewhere to improve your code.
 Of course, later on in your career it makes sense to learn many more languages.
 Java and C++ are still among the most widely used.
 Not because they are better, but simply because there are so many old projects around.

 C++ and Java are static typed, have to be compiled, use inheritance to define interfaces and in C++ you have to deal with pointers.
 Learning new languages will show you other ways of thinking about some problems.
 Changing from Python to C++ you'll have to learn quite some basics of software development.
 It opens up more job opportunities as well.
 But it’s nothing you need to know when you just start programming.

 ## Existing programming languages

-Programming languages and APIs share the same difficulties.
+Programming languages and APIs share the same fate.
 It would be easy to create a new programming language that is clearly better than an existing one.
-But there are millions of programmers that already use the current languages and their code is worth billions.
+Someone said that you could remove the C++ template specialization of `std::vector<bool>` and you had a better programming language.
+And he is certainly right.
+But there are millions of programmers that already use the current languages and they depend on the current functionality.
+Their code is worth billions.
 You cannot update such quantities of code only because there are a few new features that make the code a little bit shinier or more performant.
 Instead, there are thousands of developers making suggestions how the current programming languages could be improved without breaking compatibility.
 A team of experts will debate about all kind of possible issues before a new feature or internal change will be accepted into the standard of a programming language.

 For example: In C++ there is the boost library.
 Pretty much everyone programming C++ knows it.
 It is certainly the most commonly used third party library and has a high-quality standard.
 The boost library contains hundreds of very important libraries that are not part of the C++ standard library.
 Usually new features are first implemented and tested as a boost library.
 Only once a new feature has been used and tested by the community for a few years, it might be accepted into the C++ standard library.
 This is how the smart pointers and the filesystem library made their way into the standard.
+It is important to note that these are all extensions of the programming language, not changes.
+They don't break any existing code.

 ## Code examples

 There are quite few code examples in this book.
 Most concepts that I explain here can be explained with real world examples.
 And I want to teach you concepts, not syntax.
 In some cases I will still use code examples, but the code should be really simple.
 The code examples are mostly written in Python and sometimes in C++ if needed to explain some low level feature.
 It’s not a deliberate choice to use Python and C++, it’s just the programming languages that I know.
 I’ll try to explain the examples such that you can roughly understand them, even if you don’t know the according programming language too well.
 I promise that the syntax will be very simple to understand.
 It requires only the very basics of the corresponding programming language.

 ## Python
-// Do I need the opinion of some expert?

 Even though Python is a fairly easy programming language to learn, there are some things that are some language specific things worth learning.